 This is a form of nursing home abuse through elder fraud.

-2. Remedies for abuse of elders and dependent adults
+2. What are the remedies for abuse of elders and dependent adults?

 People who suspect that a family member is being abused in a nursing home have a number of possible remedies.
 They can: